sabrina-woo/fruitgame/README.md

 - As a user, I want the option to save my game.
 - As a user, I want to option to load a saved game.

+# Instructions for Grader

+- You can generate the first required action related to adding Xs to a Y by ending the game, then selecting the add fruit or remove fruit buttons
+- You can generate the second required action related to adding Xs to a Y by ending the game, then selecting the remove top half button (which will filter out the fruit from the top half of the screen)
+- You can locate my visual component by ending the game (component will pop up automatically)
+- You can save the state of my application by pressing the top arrow key anytime throughout the game, or by selecting the save button when the game over screen pops up (when saved this way, if the game is reloaded, game is set to not over)
+- You can reload the state of my application by selecting the yes when prompted when starting the application.